boomlinde/acidforth/README.md

 MIDI control
 ------------

-MIDI control is enabled using keywords in the format `#name:type:n` where `name` is the name by which you will refer to the controller, `type` is the controller type and `n` is the controller ID.
-These are the currently supported controller types:

 * `cc`: continuous controller #n.
 The output value is in the range 0-1.
 * `key` toggle key switch.
 The output value toggles between 0 and 1 every time a note on event for the note `n` is received.